 Minimizes Urinary Tract Infections

-This metric is a measure of the percent of long-term residents which had UTI's.
-UTI's could be a sign of a facility with worst hygiene practices.
-Nevertheless, this statistic could also be skewed for some nursing homes due to different reporting standards for UTI's.
+This figure measures the percent of long-term residents who suffered from urinary tract infections.
+UTI's could be an indication of lower quality nursing care.
+Nevertheless, this metric can also be misleading for certain facilities due to different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication